The Archives and Libraries Section of the American Folklore Society

 tools in all media, ongoing indexing projects such as the

 Journal of American Folklore Index,

 The Section awards two prizes on an every-other-year basis:

 Brenda McCallum Prize (even years) for a work

 that contributes to the goal of improving archival care and

 to folklore collections, and the Polly Grimshaw Prize

 (odd years) for the support of folklore or ethnomusicology projects with a

 significant connection to libraries and/or archives.

-The convener for the Section is Terri M. Jordan of the University of Oklahoma.
+The convener for the Section is Terri M. Jordan of Norman, Oklahoma.
 Dues are $10.